J. Beilke, Chairperson

 412 Instructional Strategies and Approaches in Junior High/Middle School (3) Conditions affecting the total instructional responsibilities of junior high/middle schools are studied.
 Students are required to develop skills in individualizing instruction to serve the full range of students, working cooperatively with other professional personnel, and instructional techniques and evaluation procedures especially appropriate for junior high/middle school teaching.
 Prerequisite: EDMU 205; EDPS 250 or 251 or 351.

-434 Classroom Management: Improving Student Behavior in Junior High/ Middle School (3) Designed to prepare prospective junior high/middle school educators to cope with discipline problems in all junior high/middle school settings.
+434 Classroom Management: Improving Student Behavior in Junior High/Middle School (3) Designed to prepare prospective junior high/middle school educators to cope with discipline problems in all junior high/middle school settings.
 Emphasizes skills and procedures in preventing or remedying disruptive behavior by junior high/middle school students and ways to create positive environments for learning.

 460 Student Teaching in the Junior High/Middle School (6-7) Required for the standard license in secondary education.
 Involves a full-day assignment of 10 weeks in an approved junior high/middle school.
 Prerequisite: admission to student teaching.
+A total of 7 hours of credit may be earned.

 465 Elective Student Teaching: Junior High/Middle School (3 or 5) Elective student-teaching experience enables a full semester in a full-day student teaching assignment in an approved junior high/middle school setting.
 Offered credit/no credit only.
 Prerequisite: admission to student teaching.
 Parallel: EDJH 460.
 A total of 5 hours of credit may be earned.